samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 }
 ```

-The compiler complains because at run time, the part with `<Integer>` and `<String>` is removed and then both method signatures look exactly the same as they both have same names and accept a `List` of objects.
+The compiler complains because at run time, the part with `<Integer>` and `<String>` is removed and then both method signatures look exactly the same as they both have same names and accept a `List<Object>`.

 ## Functional Interfaces